JosephKristian/pt-maju-test/README.md

 - React.js (with Vite as the build tool) for fast development and hot module replacement
 - Tailwind CSS for efficient styling and responsiveness
+- **GSAP** for performant and flexible animation control, including scroll-triggered effects
 - Framer Motion (optional) for smooth, elegant animations and hover effects
 - Accessibility and SEO best practices considered